 For Obama, though, the serialized retrials of a debate he believes he’s already won jeopardize the more prized, legacy-ensuring goals he must achieve to guarantee a meaningful second term.
 And they further subject him to the unsettled desires of an opposition party clearly eager to oppose.

-This article appears in the Jan.
-19, 2013, edition of National Journal as The Plan to Thwart Obama.
+This article appears in the January 19, 2013, edition of National Journal Magazine as The Plan to Thwart Obama.